 - The definition of ‘sensitive information’ has been extended to include biometric information and biometric templates.

-- An organisation needs to take reasonable steps to notify an individual how they can access or make corrections of their personal information, how to make a complaint, how the organisation handles such complaints, and make disclosure on overseas recipients (see below).
+- An organisation needs to take reasonable steps to notify an individual how they can access or make corrections of their personal information, how to make a complaint, how the organisation handles such complaints, and disclose overseas recipients (see below).

 - Overseas recipients: an organisation is required to inform individuals if it is likely for their personal information to be disclosed to overseas recipients, and the countries where the recipients are likely to be located if practicable to do so.
 The organisation is also required to take reasonable steps to ensure the overseas recipients are subject to similar requirements to those imposed by the APPs, and methods are available to individuals to enforce that protection.